lizhogn/SpindlesTracker/paper.md

 ## Relate Works
 ### Multi-Object Tracking
 #### Objection Detection
 In tracking-by-detection framework, object detection is the basis of multi-object tracking.
-In converlutional neural network(CNN)  based deep learning network, object detection algorithms can be divided into two categories according to detection stages: one is the two-stage model represented by Faster R-CNN~\cite{ren2016faster}, another is the single-stage model represented by YOLO~\cite{redmon2016you}.
+In converlutional neural network(CNN)  based deep learning network, object detection algorithms can be divided into two categories according to detection stages: one is the two-stage model represented by Faster R-CNN~\cite{ren2016faster}, another is the one-stage model represented by YOLO~\cite{redmon2016you}.
 In early, the speed of one-stage model is faster than that of two-stage model, but the accuracy of the two-stage model is better than that of the one-stage model.
 However, due to the faster iterations of the YOLO series, one-stage model is now outperforming the two-stage model in terms of both speed and accuracy.
 The YOLOX-SP in this paper is a modification based on the latest YOLO series model: YOLOX, which has state-of-the-art accuracy in one-stage model.

 #### Data Association
 Data association is another core component of multi-object tracking, which first computes the similarity between tracklets and detection boxes and then matches them according to the similarity.
 In similarity metrics, location, motion and apperarance are useful cues for assocition.
 SORT combines location and motion cues, some recent methods design networks to learn object motions and achieve more robust results in cases of large camera motion or low frame rate.
 DeepSORT adopts a stand-alone Re-ID model to extract appearance features from the detection boxes.
 After similarity computation, matching strategy assigns identities to the objects.
 This can be done by Hungarian Algorithm or greedy assignment.
 SORT matches the detection boxes to the trackets by once matching.
 DeepSORT  proposes a cascaded matching strategy which first matches the detection boxes to the most recent tracklets and then to the lost ones.
 Due to the spindle simple motion and similiar appearance, SORT is fully competent.